po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/01-Day/01-Day-LessonPlan.md

 ### 8. Instructor Demo: Stacks (5 min)

+**Important:** Only show the passing test since student's will be creating a stack on their own in the next activity.

 * Navigate to `05-Ins_Stacks` in your terminal and execute the following command:

   ```bash